asinc-dev/wp-webpack/README.md

 # Known issues

+- With SCSS's intruction of `@use` and the assumption that this package is being used on many legacy SCSS projects, we have locked the version to `1.77.6"`

 - sort-css-media-queries dependency is locked to 2.4.0 as the maintainers decided to change how exports work.
-DOn't try to use other versions for now or you will get a:
+Don't try to use other versions for now or you will get a:

 ````
 Error [ERR_PACKAGE_PATH_NOT_EXPORTED]: No "exports" main defined in /Users/stoufa/projects/wp-webpack/node_modules/sort-css-media-queries/package.json
 ```

+# Building

+1. Ensure you have a valid NPM token that has access to deploy to `@asinc/wp-webpack`.
+Email dw@largeinc.com if not.
+2. Commit your work and tag it to a new version: `git tag v1.x.x`.
+You can run `git tag` to review current versions.
+3. Push your tag to ensure others can tack versions: `git push origin v1.x.x`
+4. Publish to NPM: `npm publish`